ibm-cloud-docs/hs-crypto/rotate-keys.md

     {: codeblock}

     Review the `lastRotateDate` value in the response entity-body to inspect the date and time that your key was last rotated.

+## What's next
+{: #rotate-key-next}

+- After you rotate a root key, new cryptographic key material becomes available for protecting the data encryption keys (DEKs) that are associated with the root key.
+Learn how to reencrypt or rewrap your DEKS without exposing the keys in their plaintext form, see [Rewrapping keys](/docs/hs-crypto?topic=hs-crypto-rewrap-keys).
+- To learn how envelope encryption helps you control the security of at-rest data in the cloud, see [Protecting data with envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).
+- To find out more about programmatically managing your keys, [check out the {{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.